tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 };
 ```

-### Bind a device for vfio
+### Binding Device for VFIO

-To set up the device for vfio the device driver needs to be unloaded and then
+To set up the device for VFIO, unload the device driver and then replac it with the `vfio-pci` driver.

-replaced with "vfio-pci" driver.
-The example below is for a device in the PCI
+The example below can be used for a device in the PCI bus `0001`.
-bus "0001".
-The only device "0001:01:00.0" in the first bus is the Nvidia Orin
-the m2 Wi-Fi card.
-The full size PCI bus id is "0005".
-It is possible that
-a single PCI card contains multiple devices.
-In that case all the devices
-need to be passed through together as they are in the same vfio group.
-Usually
-with graphics cards the graphics card also contains some sound output device
-as a separate device.
+The device `0001:01:00.0` in the first bus is the Jetson AGX Orin board with the M.2 Wi-Fi card.
+The full size PCI bus id is `0005`.
+It is possible that a single PCI card contains multiple devices.
+In that case, all the devices need to be passed through together as they are in the same VFIO group.
+Usually the graphics card also contains some sound output device as a separate device.

 ```
 export DEVICE="0001:01:00.0"